isma91/yu-gi-oh-api/readme.md

 ## Documentation

-The documentation is available at the `/swagger` route
+The documentation is available at the `/swagger` route.

 ## UserToken

 ### What is it

-The `UserToken` entity serve multiple purposes.
+The `UserToken` entity serves multiple purposes.

-It stores the unique token that the user is going to use for this specific session (or in many cases, machine like laptop, smartphone...).
+It stores the unique token that the user is going to use for this specific session (or in many cases, device like laptop, smartphone, etc.).

-It stores also multiple `UserTracking` entity.
+It also stores multiple `UserTracking` entities.

 ### UserTracking

-It's an entity who takes some info from the server like the ip, user-agent, accepted encoding/language, geolocation (with the help of Maxmind see below) etc...
+This entity captures information from the server such as IP address, user-agent, accepted encoding/language, geolocation (with the help of MaxMind, see below), etc.

-We take all that to get a fingerprint, usable in the futur to target ban some user who are trying to do bad behavior.
+We collect all this to create a fingerprint, which can be used in the future to target ban users who demonstrate malicious behavior.

 If you want to know more, check the method `_refreshTokenAndJWT` in `src/Service/Tool/User/Auth.php`.

-### Maxmind
+### MaxMind

-We use Maxmind's GeoLite2 database which is a free database service where you put an ip and he finds a city/country/ASN.
+We use MaxMind's GeoLite2 database, which is a free database service where you input an IP address and it returns the associated city/country/ASN.

-Maxmind offer 3 databases, one for each purpose (city/country/asn) and do search in it but first, you need to sing up [here](https://www.maxmind.com/en/geolite2/signup).
+MaxMind offers 3 databases, one for each purpose (city/country/ASN).
+To use them, you first need to sign up [here](https://www.maxmind.com/en/geolite2/signup).

-Then you need to go to the License key page (you will see it in the Account category in your left after login).
+Then go to the License key page (you will see it in the Account category on the left after logging in).

-You need to create a new license key where you can store it in your `.env` file in `MAXMIND_LICENSE_KEY` key, don't forget to put your account id in `MAXMIND_ACCOUNT_ID`.
+Create a new license key and store it in your `.env` file as `MAXMIND_LICENSE_KEY`.
+Don't forget to put your account id in `MAXMIND_ACCOUNT_ID`.

-After that you juste need to run the `GeoIpCheck` command with `php bin/console app:geo-ip` or leave your crontab do it for you ( see crontab section).
+After that, you just need to run the `GeoIpCheck` command with `php bin/console app:geo-ip` or let your crontab handle it for you (see the crontab section).

 ### Geocode.maps

-We use [geocode.maps](https://geocode.maps.co) as a free api to do reverse geocoding.
+We use [geocode.maps](https://geocode.maps.co) as a free API for reverse geocoding.

-All you need is to create an account and store your api key to `GEOCODE_MAPS_CO_API_KEY` key in your `.env` file.
+All you need is to create an account and store your API key as `GEOCODE_MAPS_CO_API_KEY` in your `.env` file.

 ## Testing

 ### Package

-We use the `symfony/test-pack` for Testing the project, it comes with PHPUnit.
+We use the `symfony/test-pack` for testing the project, which comes with PHPUnit.

-Be aware that this package is not required in production but only in dev environment
+Be aware that this package is only required in the dev environment, not in production.

 ### Initialization

-If you want to test the project you must create a `.env.test` file who's a copy of your `.env` file but, you need to change the `DATABASE_URL` value, usually the same database name but with the suffixe `-test`.
+If you want to test the project, you must create a `.env.test` file as a copy of your `.env` file, but you need to change the `DATABASE_URL` value.
+Usually, use the same database name but with the suffix `-test`.

-We need to clone the current database (fulfilled) to another; we can do it with the mysqldump command:
+We need to clone the current database (with data) to another; we can do it with the mysqldump command:
 `mysqldump --host=127.0.0.1 --port=3306 --user=DB_USER --password=DB_PASSWORD yu-gi-oh-api | mysql -u DB_USER -p yu-gi-oh-api-test`.

-Launch the `UserTestFixtures` to have a user and an admin as test purposes with the command `php bin/console doctrine:fixtures:load --group=user-test --env=test --append`.
+Launch the `UserTestFixtures` to have a user and an admin for testing purposes with the command:
+`php bin/console doctrine:fixtures:load --group=user-test --env=test --append`.

 ### Run Tests

-After that, all you need is run the command `php bin/phpunit <directory> --process-isolation` at the root of the project, where `<directory>` can be `test/Controller`, `test/Entity` or `test/Service`.
+After that, all you need to do is run the command `php bin/phpunit <directory> --process-isolation` at the root of the project, where `<directory>` can be `test/Controller`, `test/Entity`, or `test/Service`.

-Be aware that some test WILL fail if you try to run it individually because they have dependencies, run `php bin/phpunit --list-groups` to find it.
+Be aware that some tests WILL fail if you try to run them individually because they have dependencies.
+Run `php bin/phpunit --list-groups` to find them.

-You can also run `php bin/phpunit --process-isolation`to run all test at once.
+You can also run `php bin/phpunit --process-isolation` to run all tests at once.